muyun/dev.kbs/blog/pages/self-notes/2020-06-16-the-five-love-languages.md

 title: "Notes on the five love language"
 date: 2020-06-16
 comments: true
-categories: [notes, softskill, love, summary]
+categories: [notes, softskill, love, self]

 #### notes on how to show your love languages